Forage Fish

 Key Vital Sign Indicator Results

-• No spawning was observed for the Cherry Point herring stock in 2023.
-This is the first time in the history of these surveys that we did not find evidence of spawning by the Cherry Point herring stock.
-It is worth noting that our surveys did not extend into Canadian waters in 2023, so spawning may have occured outside our survey area.
-Surveys will be extended into Canadian waters in 2024.
+• No spawning was observed for the Cherry Point herring stock in 2024.
+This is the second time in as many years that we did not find evidence of spawning by the Cherry Point herring stock.

 Contributing Partners